neos-sdi/adfsmfa/README.md

 * Due to security, Developers must sign their Visual Studio Solution with a certificate .pfx
 * You must deploy the solution on each of your ADFS servers, not on Proxy Servers.
 * To work with ADDS, the ADFS Service account must have read and write to users properties (or use the superaccount feature).
-* To work with SQL Server Database, you must deploy the database on a separate SQL Server (WID replication is supported (cached))
+* To work with SQL Server Database, you must deploy the database on a separate SQL Server
 * Working with ADFS Windows server 2012r2, 2016 and 2019